chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

 - Solvers: ``lethe-fluid-sharp``
 - Transient problem
-- Rotating complex solid, defined by a `step` file using the OpenCascade shape, modeled with sharp immersed boundary
+- Rotating complex solid, defined by a ``.step`` file using the OpenCascade shape, modeled with sharp immersed boundary

 ----------------------------